OpenRouterTeam/openrouter-runner/.github/CONTRIBUTING.md

 ## Contributions

 Your contributions are invaluable to us.
 Please adhere to our [contributing guide](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md) to maintain a healthy and welcoming community.
+For detailed instructions on adding models, engines, containers, and more, refer to the Runner Setup Guide(../modal/runner/README.md).

 ---